EN

 • Clear indication of the parties involved.
 The NDA should clearly identify the parties involved, including their respective names and roles.
 This includes specifying the disclosing party, who will be sharing sensitive information, and the receiving party, who will be granted access to such information.
 The NDA should outline any third parties sensitive information may be shared with.

 • Clear definition of confidential information.
 This should include the general topic of information covered by the NDA, as well as the scope of information that's covered.
 In Poland, the information must be stated in detail.
-Note that there is no specific general definition of confidential information provided under Polish law.
-However, the Unfair Competition Act can be used for guidance.
+Note that while there is no specific general definition of confidential information provided under Polish law, Poland’s Act on Combating Unfair Competition explains that information can be considered a trade secret if it meets the following criteria: it has economic value, it is technical or technological or organizational information, it is not commonly known or easily accessible to people who usually deal with this type of information.
+It is also important that the person authorized to have access to this information has taken measures to keep it confidential.
 The NDA should also define how confidential information is shared; for example, is written information considered confidential but oral information is not?

 • Exclusions from confidentiality.
 If there are any cases when parties in the NDA are allowed to disclose confidential information (for example, after it's been made public or for an audit), those should be included in the contract or confidentiality clauses.